rupp7/Health/README.md

 - HealthMaui is a .NET MAUI front-end for Windows.
 It shows how to do Patients CRUD and search tasks by using a REST API.

-- Health.Api  -  ASP.NET Core WebAPI (in-memory store) that exposes REST endpoints for Patients.
+- Health.Api  -  ASP.NET Core WebAPI with file-based persistence that exposes REST endpoints for Patients.

 - Health.Core / CLI.Health  -  shared domain and service logic.